akash-ind/Enterpret-Ingestion-Proejct/Readme.md

 5. Run python3 manage.py runserver
 6. Go to [localhost:8000/swagger](http://localhost:8000/swagger) for API documentation.
 7. Please keep a note of base url /api/v1.
+8. Swagger Authentication not enabled so please use Postman to hit APIs.

 ## Requirement Addressed:

 1. Heterogenous Feedback Sources - Supported this by adding multiple sources such as, PlayStore, twitter, Discourse, and Intercom.
-2. Push and Pull Integration model: Added this facility while registering app to any source.
+2. Push and Pull Integration model: An app can have any of two type when registering to any source.
 3. Multi-Tenancy - Single Application can be used by multiple Clients
 4. Transformation to a uniform internal structure -
     1. Everything transformed to some fields that is the impact, title and description from the respective feedbacks from different sources.